 Distribution of employees across the pay range

-Within Genesis Cancer Care UK Limited our female employees span the breadth of the organisation, however, as with may organisations, we have a high proportion of women than men in lower paid roles.
-Whilst our lower-mid and upper-mid pay bands demonstrate a distribution that is more representative of the organisational gender make-up, we continue to see an over-representation of women by 17.2% in the lower band of the organisation when compared to our overall distribution of employees.
-This over-representation of women in the lower band is contributed to in the gender diversity of our clinical administration teams who are predominately female and reflects a continuing trend from the previous years’ gender pay gap reporting.
-This is contrasted by an over-representation of men at the upper band of the organisation of 16.4% when compared to our overall distribution of employees, a reduction of 2.3% since the previous gender pay gap report.
+Within Genesis Cancer Care UK Limited, our female employees span the breadth of the organisation, however, as with many organisations, we have a higher proportion of women than men in lower paid roles.
+Whilst our lower-mid and upper-mid pay bands demonstrate a distribution that is more representative of the organisational gender make-up, we continue to see an over-representation of women by 15.9% in the lower band of the organisation when compared to our overall distribution of employees.
+This over-representation of women in the lower band is contributed to in the gender diversity of our clinical administration teams who are predominately female and reflects a continuing trend from the previous year’s gender pay gap reporting.
+This is contrasted by an over-representation of men at the upper band of the organisation of 19.7% when compared to our overall distribution of employees, an increase of 3.3% since the previous gender pay gap report.
 This contrast continues to be contributed to by the employment of leading consultant oncologists to ensure that we can provide the best possible patient care to individuals experiencing a cancer diagnosis and treatment pathway.
-As of 5th April 2021, these consultants were predominately male.
+As of 5th April 2022, these consultants were predominately male.

-Our median pay gap remains higher than the Office for National Statistics median gender pay gap of 14.9% in 2020, and forecasted at 15.4% in 2021, however has decreased by 2.6% since the previous Gender Pay Gap Report covering 5th April 2020.
+Our median pay gap remains higher than the Office for National Statistics median gender pay gap of 15.1% in 2021, and estimated at 14.9% in 2022, this has increased by 4.2% since the previous Gender Pay Gap Report covering 5th April 2021.

-At the time of the 5th April 2021 gender pay gap report, GenesisCare did not have any employees on furlough under the Government Coronavirus Retention Scheme, compared to 16 employees who were participating in the scheme in April 2020.
+At the time of the 5th April 2022 gender pay gap report, GenesisCare did not have any employees on furlough under the Government Coronavirus Retention Scheme.

 We are taking positive steps to continue to address our gender pay gap including: